PyCQA/docformatter/README.rst

       --wrap-descriptions length
                             wrap descriptions at this length; set to 0 to disable wrapping (default: 72)
+      --tab-width width     tabs in indentation are counted as this many characters when wrapping lines (default: 1)
       --blank               add blank line after description
       --pre-summary-newline
                             add a newline before the summary of a multi-line